 1 cycle yields 2 copies, 2 cycles yields 4 copies, 3 cycles yields 8 copies, 4 cycles yields 16 copies, and so it continues.
 After 30 cycles we will have 2^30 or 1 billion identical DNA copies.
 This is enough DNA to detect a pathogen in stool and other powerful applications.

 Amplification produces multiple copies of what DNA is there and hybridization matches the target gene to a complementary DNA sequence on a probe.
 Imagine forging keys that open very specific locks.
-This allows the test to be highly specific and accurate.
-It is this precision that allows the test to run on one stool sample.
+This allows the technology to be highly specific and accurate.